dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 See [more reading](#more-reading) below for information on dependency injection.

-Adding dbcontext to dependency injection
+Adding the `Dbcontext` to dependency injection:

 ``` csharp
 public void ConfigureServices(IServiceCollection services)